Search This Blog

 Invitation (1952)

 A young and very happily married wife (Dorothy McGuire), who is suffering from a bad heart, doesn't know how critically ill she is.
 As her marriage reaches its near one year mark, she discovers that her father (Louis Calhern) "bought" her a husband (Van Johnson) and now she must face, not only her mortality, but the possible fraud of her marriage.
-This MGM melodrama, directed by Gottfried Reinhardt (TOWN WITHOUT PITY), is a nice example of its genre.
-But it lacks the texture and layers that a Sirk or Minnelli or Ray would have brought to such material.
+Based on the short story R.S.V.P. by Jerome Weidman and directed by Gottfried Reinhardt (TOWN WITHOUT PITY).
+This MGM melodrama is a nice example of its genre.
+But it lacks the texture and layers that a Douglas Sirk or Vincente Minnelli would have brought to such material.
 It's the kind of weepie that pulls you in but so disposable that a few weeks later you have a hard time remembering the details.
 It provides the wonderful Dorothy McGuire with a rare meaty leading role which she handles nicely and with restraint.
 But it's Ruth Roman as Johnson's bitchy ex-girlfriend who steals what acting honors the film has.
 The lovely score is by Bronislau Kaper and its main theme became a popular standard.
 With Michael Chekhov, Ray Collins, Barbara Ruick and Barbara Billingsley.

 Monday, April 18, 2011